-This attachment fits perfectly on all KitchenAid stand mixers.
+This attachment fits perfectly with all KitchenAid stand mixers.
 Assemble it on the hub of your appliance, make sure it’s well secure, and start running your machine.
 It’s that easy to use.

-Every single part of this attachment is made of food-grade metal.
+Every single part of this attachment is made of food-grade stainless steel.
 On top of being healthier from a food-safety perspective, they’re also more durable and will last you longer.

 You’ll also have more control over your cooking using this attachment.
 It comes with three grinding plates: two for fine grinding and one for coarse grinding.
-On top of that, you can also stuff sausages using the two special funnel accessories.
+On top of that, you can also stuff sausages using the two special stuffing tubes that come with it.